 Open banking for customers

-Out of a number of benefits that Open Banking offers consumers, the best is freedom to choose.
+Out of a number of benefits that Open Banking offers consumers, the best is the freedom to choose.
 Banks often can only provide limited choices and a similar set of services to their customers.
-Whereas Open banking offers them freedom to choose from service providers that exists, multiple deals and personalized product offerings etc. It also enables customers to take in control their finances and get quick loans, make easy payments through e-wallets, have easy remittances and currency exchanges, and make prudent decisions for account management.
+Whereas Open banking offers them the freedom to choose from service providers that exist, multiple deals and personalized product offerings, etc. It also enables customers to take in control of their finances and get quick loans, make easy payments through e-wallets, have easy remittances and currency exchanges, and make prudent decisions for account management.

 Open Banking For Banks and Financial Institutions

 - Competitive Leverage